 The cabinets above the machine hold thread and small pieces of fabric.
 Larger pieces are stored under the bed.

 Drawers below the sewing machine contain fabric scissors, notions, elastic, velcro, a glue gun, glitter, and other odds and ends.

 In the thin cabinet on the bottom I have works in progress, paint, basting spray, and scrapbook paper.
 Magazine holders help keep things tidy and in place during travel.

 Beneath the television has a CD holder and space for a receiver.
 The older technology was not covered by cabinet doors, so I added the skirt to hide it.
 I’m still trying to figure out what to store in those awkward shaped spaces.
 Above the television we keep books, DVDs, puzzles, card games (our favorite), and markers.I plan on switching out the chair when I find something that strikes my fancy.
-The hardware will get an update too.
+The hardware will get an update during the RV renovation process too.
 I’m having the hardest time settling on a design.
 There are over 40 handles in this RV!